Vatshal-Venkat/Vatshal-Venkat/README.markdown

-# 👋 Hey, I'm Venkat Vatshal K
+# 👋 Hey, I'm Venkat Vatshal

 I'm an **AI enthusiast** and **Full-Stack Developer** pursuing B.Tech in Artificial Intelligence.
 I build AI-driven tools, web platforms, and automation systems with **impact and usability**.